kruglov-dmitry/naive_recommend_system/README.md

 Naive implementation of simple recommended system for standart MovieLens dataset: http://grouplens.org/datasets/movielens/

-usage:
+Usage:

-python recommender.py <path-to-file-with-rating> <path-to-file-with-movies> <path-to-file-with-tags> <-d>
+python recommender.py path-to-file-with-rating path-to-file-with-movies path-to-file-with-tags -d

 1) firstly it offers you to choose movie id and number of desirable recommendations
 2) secondly it offers you to choose user id and number of desirable recommendations
 3) and finally it ask you about user id, movie id and number of desirable recommendations

 How it works:

-1) using movies description it generate simple feature vector based on genres; every feature - genres - scaled in range (0,1)
+1) using movies description it generate simple feature vector based on genres;
+every feature - genres - scaled in range (0,1)
 TODO: use tags description
-2) using rating provided by user and amount of evaluated movies, their correspondent feature vector approximation of ideal movie feature vector is generated
+2) using rating provided by user and amount of evaluated movies, their correspondent feature's vector approximation of ideal movie feature vector is generated

-using etalon feature vectors above we search for closest sorrespondence in global feature vector and show top N result
+Using etalon feature's vectors above we search for closest sorrespondences in global feature's vector and show top N result

 3) in case we have user id and movie id - we firstly get separated values of feature vector,